Solution for wargame natas19

 4. Then execute the python cheat file where you downloaded it.
 Just go to the directory where you saved it and enter in a shell: `python cheat_server.py

-5. Open your browser (tested with chrome and firefox) and add the HTTP proxy server in the network settings that is outputted in the …
+5. Open your browser (tested with chrome and firefox) and add the HTTP proxy server in the network settings that is outputted in the Bash …

 Continue reading